krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 #### Page/Edge Swipe Gestures

 * **🔹 `⬅` `➡` Left and Right `edge swipes`:** cycle forwards and backwards through 'Main' pages (for as many 'Main' pages as are required for the configured list of Widgets).
 If you hold the gesture until the timer bar appears, you can skip forward/backward multiple pages at a time (as shown on the gesture indicator).
-* **🔹 `⬇` Downward swipes:** will bring up the 'Settings' popup page from any 'Main' page (or will dismiss a popup page).
+* **🔹 `⬇` Downward `edge swipes`:** will bring up the 'Settings' popup page from any 'Main' page (or will dismiss a popup page).
 Opening the settings page will also fetch an updated count of the number of entities in your configured `widgets:` list (so the that correct number of pages can be allocated).
 Holding `⬇` until the timer bar appears will put the screen to sleep immediately from any Widget page.
-* **🔹 `⬆` Upward swipes:** force an immediate update of the Widget information on the current page by fetching refreshed data from HA.
+* **🔹 `⬆` Upward `edge swipes`:** force an immediate update of the Widget information on the current page by fetching refreshed data from HA.

 #### Widget Swipe/Nudge (and hold) Gestures
 `Nudge` gestures are swipes that start on a Widget card (away from the edge of the screen).
 Nudges are a compact way of replacing slider bars to make incremental step increases/decreases to an entity attribute (such a lights brightness, color temperature and hue).
 Holding a `nudge` will bring up the timer bar to trigger multiple step changes.
 The gesture indicator will show what attribute would be changed and progressively updates the amount of change with each step in the timer bar.
-* **🔹 `◀` `▶` Left and Right nudges:** incrementally increase/decrease an entity attribute the step changes show in the gesture indicator.
+* **🔹 `◀` `▶` Left and Right `nudges`:** progessively adjust a value by the amount shown in the gesture indicator.
-* **🔹 `▲` `▼` Up and Down nudges:** incrementally increase/decrease a second entity attribute in step changes.
+* **🔹 `▲` `▼` Up and Down `nudges`:** progressively adjust another value in step changes.
 To make a single `nudge` increment/decrement, release before the `timer bar` appears.
-The main thing to remember with `nudges` is that you increase the size of step adjustments by _holding_ the touch for a longer duration (rather than by _moving_ your finger further).
+👉  The main thing to remember with `nudges` is that you increase the size of step adjustments by _holding_ the touch for a longer duration (rather than by _moving_ your finger further).

 #### Widget Press (and hold) Gestures
-* **🔹 `◐` LHS tap:** A tap on the Widget icon (left half of Widget card) performs the most common action for that type of entity, such a toggling it.
+* **🔹 `◐` LHS press:** A short press on the Widget icon (left half of Widget card) performs the most common action for that type of entity, such a toggling it.
-	(Taps are of short duration, where you lift your finger _before the timer bar appears_.)
+	(For short presses, lift your finger _before the timer bar appears_.)
-* **🔹 `◑` RHS tap:** will open the `popup card` for that entity (if it has one) or perform another common action for that entity.
+* **🔹 `◑` RHS press:** opens the `Popup Control` page for that entity (if it has one) or perform another common action for that entity.
 * **🔹 `◉` Long press:** performs the indicated alternate action for that type of entity.
 (Actions for LHS and RHS may be different.)
 	(Hold a press until the timer bar first appears to trigger the long-press action.)
 * **🔹 `◎` Very long press:** performs the indicated alternate action for that type of entity.
 (Actions for LHS and RHS may be different.)
-	(Hold a press until the timer bar increases by 2 more steps after first appearing to trigger the very-long-press action).
+	(Hold a press until the `◎` gesture icon appears to trigger the very-long-press action).

 #### Cancelling after starting a Gesture
 * **🔹 `✖` Cancel gesture (and `✘` cancel action):** Cancels, without performing any action, when: